joaomalho/Taurus/README.md

 - **Trend Metrics:** Improvement on trend metrics results collection to use in other methods.
 - **GUI:** Implemented 3º version of GUI, Django.
     - Main, Stock and Screener finished
-        - Organization & Data visualizations- WIP
+        - Organization & Data visualizations
+            - Improvement for Grid.js and Charts.js
         - Documentation about metrics - WIP
 - **Auto Optimization** WIP
 - **Fundamental Analysis** Included all Necessary information for fundamental quantitative information.